guhjy/2015ori-1/materials/study_02/interview-planning.md

 Dear ___,

-This is a friendly reminder that the interview for the study on data fabrication in which you participate will take place in 3 days.
+This is a friendly reminder that the interview for the study on data fabrication in which you participate will take place in [LOCATION] in 3 days, [DATE], at [TIME].

 Please make sure that you have fabricated the data by then.
+If you want to download the instructions again, please click here: https://surfdrive.surf.nl/files/index.php/s/mMDkgCILKU8rhhD

 Looking forward to meet you and thanks again for your willingness to participate in our research.